 Getting Help from Burlington Estate Planning Attorneys

-Burlington estate planning attorneys at Unsworth LaPlante, PLC are here to help you to be proactive in creating a business succession plan that will protect your company during your lifetime or after you have passed on.
+Burlington estate planning attorneys at Unsworth LaPlante, PLLC are here to help you to be proactive in creating a business succession plan that will protect your company during your lifetime or after you have passed on.
 To find out more about the ways in which our legal team can assist you with the business planning process, join us for a free seminar.
 You can also give us a call at (802) 879-7133 or contact us online to get personalized advice on how to hand your company down to the next generation.